Beginner’s Guide to Bufferbloat? How to fix lag on your network20 Jul

 The big problem with this is that Bufferbloat still exists, and whoever is using the yellow data or blue data really suffers.
 This would mean if your home was streaming Netflix, downloading a large file and also gaming, at least one of you will experience buffering or lag.

 So if you just have a standard router, the only way to prevent Bufferbloat is to cut it at the source, such as not downloading large files or reducing the quality of the videos.
-This solution, as you know, is far from and usually causes arguments in your home over who can use the Internet.
+This solution, as you know, is far from ideal and usually causes arguments in your home over who can use the Internet.

 The only way to properly fix Bufferbloat is if your router can prevent the greedy devices from demanding too much bandwidth.
 In other words, if you can stop every device on your network from asking for more data than your bandwidth pipe can take, then you won’t suffer from Bufferbloat.
 And you won’t be slowing your connection down either, because your bandwidth will still be fully used.